mc0502/IAAPLI/README.md

-# CNN and MLP algortihm to predict melanoma cancer
+# CNN and MLP algorithm to predict melanoma cancer